DataRaptor/drift-discord/README.md

 ## Overview

-This repository contains the code to link Discord accounts to Solana wallet Pubkeys for Drift users.
+This repository contains code to link Discord accounts to Solana wallet Pubkeys for Drift users.

 Click [here](https://client-4fpiw4senq-ue.a.run.app) to view the web app.